Vincenzo Cotroni: Decina boss

-On 28 November 1966, a delegation of New York Mafia leaders led by Bonanno's son, Salvatore Bonanno together with Carl Simari, Peter Magaddino, Vito De Filippo, Peter Notaro and Pat De Filippo arrived in Montreal to talk with Cotroni about the upcoming Expo 67.
-The Montreal police pulled over Bonanno's car and found three loaded handguns, leading for him and the rest of his party to be deported to the United States for the illegal ownership of guns.
+On November 28, 1966, a delegation of New York Mafia leaders led by Bonanno's son, Salvatore Bonanno, together with Carl Simari, Peter Magaddino, Vito De Filippo, Peter Notaro and Pat De Filippo, arrived in Montreal to talk with Cotroni about the upcoming Expo 67.
+The Montreal police pulled over Bonanno's car and found three loaded handguns, leading him and the rest of his party to be deported to the United States for the illegal ownership of guns.

 Magaddino was "mad like a beast" when he learned of the Bonanno-Cotroni meeting, leading Cotroni to send a message that the meeting had not been planned by him.
 Cotroni declined Magaddino's offer to see him in Buffalo about the matter.
 Giacomo Luppino of Hamilton, who was one of the few people Magaddino respected, intervened to talk the Buffalo boss out of his plans to kill Cotroni.
 Luppino, in a successful attempt to play the peacemaker, worked out an agreement under which his son-in-law, Paolo Violi, who had moved to Montreal in 1963, would be a Cotroni family underboss in exchange for Magaddino cancelling his plans to kill Cotroni, who would continue to work for Bonanno.

 Magaddino always saw Violi as his "beachhead" in Montreal who would ultimately allow him to add Quebec to his Canadian territories and in the process weaken his hated rivals, the Bonanno family.
 Violi for his part was contemptuous of both Bonanno and Magaddino.
 Violi told Luppino's son, Jimmy, in a 1967 phone call wiretapped by the police that he thought that the Cotroni family should declare its independence and set itself up as a crime family in its own right.

-In the 1960s and 1970s, Cotroni used associate William "Obie" Obront to supervise a bookmaking network in the Ottawa-Hull area that handled around $50,000 in bets per day, with 25 percent going to Paolo Violi.
+In the 1960s and 1970s, Cotroni used associate William "Obie" Obront to supervise a bookmaking network in the Ottawa-Hull area that handled around $50,000 in bets per day, with 25 per cent going to Paolo Violi.
 Obie also served as Cotroni's chief banker and financial adviser, responsible for laundering money.
-For Expo 67, Obie also helped the Cotronis land the meat and vending machine supply contract – most of which was tainted meat.
+For Expo 67, Obie also helped the Cotronis land the meat and vending machine supply contract.
+Most of the meat he supplied was tainted.